cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_cli.md

 is an indication that the -data parameter is required.
 :::

-A challenge with using the individual commands in sequence - instead of using the `runtest` command - is that using the `upload`, the CLI will 'randomly' generate names for the target binary files on the mainframe (To be more precise, the 'ID' qualifier is generated randomly - other than using Topaz for Total Test from the GUI, where these qualifiers will be increased in numerical sequence, if the files are not replaced anyway).
+A challenge with using the individual commands in sequence - instead of using the `runtest` command - is that using the `upload`, the CLI will 'randomly' generate names for the target binary files on the mainframe (To be more precise, the 'ID' qualifier is generated randomly).
 Currently, there is no known, simple way to control these names or determine which names have been generated.
 Therefore, we will concentrate on the `runtest` command.

 ### CLI commands
 The following table lists the valid commands to invoke them from the command line.
 For options see the parameters explained below for each CLI component.